adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

     Before considering which line to choose we have to run multiple iterantions to come to a conclusion.
    ```

-### The advantages of using Lasso Regression and Ridge Regression

- * Finding optimal weights and its is challenge

- * Prediction accuracy is great.

 ------

 ## Inferences + Graphs: